dcmeglio/alarmdecoder-smartthings/README.md

 2. Click **Manage API keys**
 3. Click **Generate** for the desired webapp user (eg. `admin`)

-## Enabling SmartThings/Hubitat UPNP/SSDP Integration in the Webapp
+## Enabling Hubitat UPNP/SSDP Integration in the Webapp

 1. Log into your AlarmDecoder webapp.
 2. Click Settings